dannyFan-0201/MLSP_2024/README.md

-# [ICIP2024][MICRO-EXPRESSION RECOGNITION BASED ON 3DCNN COMBINED WITH GRU AND NEW ATTENTION MECHANISM]
+# [MLSP2024][ENHANCED FEATURE EXTRACTION AND ATTENTION MECHANISMS FOR MICRO-EXPRESSION RECOGNITION]

 ## Chun-Ting Fang, Tsung-Jung Liu, Kuan-Hsien Liu

 ***
-> Abstract : Micro-expression, as a form of non-verbal emotional expression,play a key role in interpersonal interaction.
-However, they are also quite challenging and not easy to analyze.
-In this paper, we propose a dual-branch shallow 3DCNN architecture that combines GRU (Gated Recurrent Unit) and enhances the CAM (Channel Attention Module) in CBAM (Convolutional Block Attention Module)
+> Abstract : Micro-expressions refer to subtle changes in expressions that are displayed by humans in a very short period of time.
+As a form of non-verbal emotional expression, micro-expressions can more accurately reflect an individual’s true inner feelings.
-> to make it more suitable for recognizing micro facial expressions.
-Experiments show that the proposed method can achieve good results with a relatively simple architecture.
+We propose a shallow dual-branch 3DCNN architecture for the first stage of feature extraction.
+Additionally, we enhance and optimize the channel attention module (CAM) within the convolutional block attention module (CBAM).
+We then employ Gated Recurrent Unit (GRU) and Multi-Scale Multi-Head (MSMH) Self-Attention for the second stage of feature extraction.Tested on 3 different databases and obtained competitive scores and effects.
+Numerous experimental results show that our method can achieve good results with relatively simple input and architecture.

 ## Network Architecture